sp4rkie/debian-on-termux/README.md

 # debian-on-termux

+what is it:

-shell script to install Debian 9 (stretch) via debootstrap in a termux-app environment
+a shell script to install Debian 9 (stretch) via debootstrap in a termux-app environment

 what to do: